chromaui/learnstorybook.com/content/intro-to-storybook/react/es/data.md

   status: 'idle',
   error: null,
 };

 /*
- * La tienda se crea aquí
+ * The store is created here.
- * Puedes aprender más de "slices" de Redux Toolkit en la documentación:
+ * You can read more about Redux Toolkit's slices in the docs:
  * https://redux-toolkit.js.org/api/createSlice
  */
 const TasksSlice = createSlice({